 She may not plan a trip for herself, so plan one for her!
 Does your Mom like the beach or the mountains?
 What kinds of places does she like to go to on vacation?
 Is there an old friend she hasn’t seen in years that lives far away?
 Buy her a plane ticket or book her a hotel, and send her on a weekend adventure.

 How do you give the gift of clothes when you don’t know the size or style Mom likes?
 Give her a gift card to her favorite store.
 Stitch Fix is another option.
 Take the guessing out of gifting clothing with a Stitch Fix gift card.
 Let a personal stylist select items to fit Mom’s tastes and wardrobe needs.
 They offer 3 Easy Ways To Gift: Print-At-Home, Email or Mail.

 Write Her A Letter or Make a Card

 Moms appreciate gifts from the heart.
 Take the time to make her a special card.
 If you’re not the crafty type, simply write her a letter.
 Mention specific things she does for you and tell her you are thankful for her.
 She is sure to keep it for years and read it again and again.

 Special delivery gifts are great, but flowers are overdone and quickly wither away.
 Consider chocolate covered strawberries or an edible arrangement instead.
 You get the same surprise impact of a special delivery with a little unexpected twist.

 Even if Mom seems to do a lot of shopping, she may not be buying much for herself.
 Send Mom shopping for something she really wants.
-If she likes decorating, get her a gift card to a store like Kirkland’s or Pier One Imports.
+If she likes decorating, get her a gift card to a store like Kirkland’s or Bed, Bath and Beyond.
 If she likes crafts, get her a gift card to Michael’s or Hobby Lobby.
 If you don’t know what she likes, a gift card to stores like TJ Maxx, Marshall’s or Target would be good choices.

 A Clean Car